HEXRD/hexrdgui-docs/docs/configuration/images.md

 The omega values for an image series can be set a few different ways: automatically, manually with the input form, or by loading a `.npy` file.

-If `No Omegas` is selected this data is still set, but it will just be automatically computed based on the number of frames for the full [0, 360] degree range.
-For example, and image series with 30 frames would have a wedge of 12 degrees sequentially assigned to each frame.
+If `No Omega Data` is selected this data is still set, but it will just be automatically computed based on the number of frames for the full [0, 360] degree range.
+For example, an image series with 30 frames would have a wedge of 12 degrees sequentially assigned to each frame.

 If `Add Omega Data` is selected and `Load from File` is selected you will be able to use the `Select File` button to select a `.npy` file to load.
 The file should consist of an array of wedge arrays.
 Each wedge array should have three values: `start`, `stop`, and `steps`.